skodaconnect/homeassistant-skodaconnect/README.md

 ![PyPi](https://img.shields.io/pypi/v/skodaconnect?label=latest%20pypi)
 ![Downloads](https://img.shields.io/github/downloads/lendy007/homeassistant-skodaconnect/total)

-# Be aware this is a TEST version of plugin, not recommended to use if you don't want to test it

 # Skoda Connect - An home assistant plugin to add integration with your car

 ## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) where I am trying to modify the code to support Skoda Connect.
 Most of the credits goes to robinostlund!
 Stressing again - plugin still under development.